AkashBhat14/Advanced-SOC-Setup-ELK-Stack-Brute-Force-Defense-and-C2-Integration/README.md

 - **Outcome**: Improved detection and response capabilities for ongoing threats.

 ## Conclusion
 This SOC setup project successfully demonstrated the integration of various cybersecurity tools to enhance monitoring and incident response capabilities.
-The project provided hands-on experience with the ELK stack, endpoint management, and threat detection strategies, essential skills for a career in cybersecurity.
+The project provided hands-on experience with the ELK stack, endpoint management, and threat detection strategies, essentials skills to deter attackers and prevent cyber crime.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.